McFlurinivas/socieful/README.md

 - **Immediate Assistance**: Our AI-driven chatbot is available 24/7, providing real-time support and guidance, which is crucial during times when immediate help is needed.
 - **Professional Counseling**: Access to qualified counsellors for one-on-one sessions offers a level of professional care that many platforms don't provide.
-- **Comprehensive Support Network**: We connect users not just to counseling but also to NGOs, financial aid, and legal resources, all in one place.
+- **Comprehensive Support Network**: We connect users not just to counselling but also to NGOs, financial aid, and legal resources, all in one place.
 - **Privacy and Security**: Your conversations and data are confidential, ensuring a safe space to discuss sensitive issues without judgment or stigma.
 - **Community and Empowerment**: SOCIEFUL is more than an app; it's a community.
 It empowers users with educational resources, workshops, and stories of resilience.
 - **Continuous Improvement**: Our platform learns and evolves, using feedback to improve the support and resources available to users.